 Land is of great significance to Aboriginal and Torres Strait Islander peoples - but the connection we feel to country can be a difficult concept for non-Indigenous people to grasp.
 The living environment goes beyond physical elements, and is fundamental to our identity.

-For First Australians, “country” encompasses an interdependent relationship between an individual and their ancestral lands and seas.
+For First Nations people, “country” encompasses an interdependent relationship between an individual and their ancestral lands and seas.
 This reciprocal relationship between the land and people is sustained by the environment and cultural knowledge.

 The land is the mother and we are of the land; we do not own the land rather the land owns us.
 The land is our food, our culture, our spirit and our identity Dennis Foley, a Gai-mariagal and Wiradjuri man, and Fulbright scholar.